-B.A., Denison University, 1963
+B.A., Denison University

-M.A., Emory University, 1964
+M.A., Emory University

-Ph.D., Syracuse University, 1971
+Ph.D., Syracuse University

 Citation awarded June, 2013

-Once again in the early 1980’s, I walked away from one career to another, this one as an entrepreneur in the booming field of information technology, a rather ironic choice for someone who assiduously avoided any technical or scientific coursework at Denison.
-While I struggled at first, I eventually formed a business relationship with the seemingly unlikely combination of a retired Navy ship driver and a cabinet importer.
-Our venture blossomed into CMS Information Services, a firm with several hundred employees that was a three-time member of the Inc. 500.
+Switching careers again, Bill turned to entrepreneurship and the booming field of information technology, despite being someone who, in his words, “assiduously avoided any technical or scientific coursework at Denison.”
+Struggling at first, he eventually formed a relationship with a retired Navy ship driver and cabinet importer.
+Together, their venture blossomed into CMS Information Services, a firm with several hundred employees and a three-time member of the Inc. 500.